adikulkarni0/pxdocs/content/operations/key-management/vault/_index.md

   * **Using Token authetication:** A static Vault token is provided to Portworx.
   * **Using Kubernetes authentication:** Portworx uses Kubernetes service account to fetch and refresh Vault tokens.
+  * **Using Vault AppRole authentication:** Portworx uses Vault AppRole's Role ID and Secret ID to authenticate and generate Vault Tokens.

 #### Using token authentication method